Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

 #### 5. **Recent Updates**

+*   **Photo Modal Carousel**:
+    *   The `PhotoModal` now features a carousel, allowing users to navigate between photos without closing the modal.
+*   **Drag and Drop Enhancements**:
+    *   A dedicated drag handle has been added to the compact view of the `SortableAdminPhotoCard`.
+    *   The photo grid has been refactored to unify the sorting and selection modes, simplifying the component's logic.
 *   **Context and View Mode**:
     *   Added a `ViewModeContext` to manage view states across the application.
     *   Fixed a runtime error caused by a missing `PhotoSelectionProvider` wrapper.